1-12 of 983 Products & Services

 The United States Pharmacopeia (USP) has announced that its new standards for elemental impurities in drug products has been implemented since January 1, 2018.
 General Chapters <232> and <2232> specify the list of elements and their permissible daily exposure (PDE) limits based on the route of administration.

-The London Metal Exchange issues specifications for a number of different metals in several grades.
-This work focuses on the analysis of lead of different purities with PerkinElmer’s Avio® 500 ICP Optical Emission Spectrometer (ICP-OES), using “Special Contract Rules for Standard Lead1 ”as a guideline for the analytes and concentrations.
+The London Metal Exchange (LME) issues specifications for a variety of purities for different metals.
+This work focuses on the analysis of contaminants in nickel with PerkinElmer’s Avio® 500 ICP Optical Emission Spectrometer (ICP-OES), using “Special Contract Rules for Primary Nickel” as a guideline for the analytes and required concentrations.

 The analysis of trace metals in metallurgical matrices also presents a challenge for ICP-OES: spectral interferences.
 Many elements have a large number of emission lines (i.e. approximately 20,000 for iron), which increases the potential for spectral interferences.
 This effect is compounded in metallurgical samples, where the matrix element(s) are present at high levels due to the minimal dilutions used.

 The analysis of soils for elemental contents presents challenges during the sample preparation step.
 A common method for preparing a soil sample for inorganic elemental analysis involves digesting the soil sample in an acid that is heated to near-boiling to extract the elements for analysis.
 When using open vessels in heating blocks, this extraction method typically takes four hours or more to complete.
 The sample must then be centrifuged or filtered to remove solid particles prior to analysis.
 The use of a microwave digestion system can speed this up significantly by completing the acid digestion in less than 50 minutes.